Looking for Mr./Ms. Right

 Admittedly, this is all easier said than done; this will definitely take some work and patience on your part.
 You might want to think about taking a self-esteem seminar, or maybe a workshop about building relationships.
 There are also books to read in the meantime, such as Perry Rose's bestselling book, Women, Sex, and Dating for the Single Man: What Do Women Really Like and Want From Men?, which gives step-by-step instructions on approaching women, and also advice on making the transition from friendship to romantic relationship.
 To help build confidence, you can read Dale Carnegie's book, How to Win Friends and Influence People.

 In any case, give yourself some time and work on yourself.
-If you are a student and you find that you are stuck, your school might be able to find a short-term therapist.
-At Columbia, you can make an appointment at Counseling and Psychological Services (CPS) by calling x4-2878.
+If you are a student and you find that you are stuck, it might be helpful to see if your school offers short-term therapy services.
+At Columbia, you can make an appointment to meet with a therapist at Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).
+Here's hoping your luck rebounds!